-It's funny how time flies.
-In less than two days, we'll be ushering in a brand-new year.
+Time flies, and soon we'll be ringing in a brand-new year.
 Although we usually start on our to-dos in January, the end of the year is actually a great time to wrap things up and start new tasks.
 And there are also a number of things that have to be done by the end of the year.
-Get these things done to begin 2014 anew:
+Get these things done to start 2016 fresh.

 1. Spend Your FSA